-Matt at The College Volleyball Coach had a question about setter selection come in from an Australian coach.
-The question went like this:
+A fellow blogger, Matt, had a question about setter selection come in from an Australian coach.
+It went like this:

 Currently we are doing trails and trying to get a balanced team in order to have our best shot at winning the competition this year.
 We have one setter who is very keen and enthusiastic she is shorter and lacks some skill and another is not able to play this year.
 I have been trying to identify another option for us with the players I already have.
 I have a tall left handed hitter that I want to try and turn into a setter.
 There is also an older slower hitter who has good hands.